Skip to main content Skip to main navigation Skip to search

 Ehrlichiosis in dogs

-Canine ehrlichiosis (pronounced ‘err-lick-ee-oh-sis’) is a disease that effects dogs and is caused by a tick-borne bacteria called Ehrlichia canis.
+Canine ehrlichiosis (pronounced ‘err-lick-ee-oh-sis’) is a disease that affects dogs and is caused by a tick-borne bacteria called Ehrlichia canis.
 The brown dog tick which is present across central and northern Australia, is the main carrier of this disease.
 Dogs can get the disease if they are bitten by an infected tick.
 Dogs infected with the disease do not directly transmit it to other dogs.
 If left untreated, the disease can be fatal.

 Guidelines for dog owners